PunkDiogen/AutomationTools/README.md

 ## Chapter I

-When deploying an application on some node, whether it is a production or a test bed, it is necessary to prepare the machine itself for the deployment of the application.
-As you already know, the docker image already contains all the necessary dependencies to run the application, but there are still a number of parameters that require additional configuration or provisioning.
-First it can be the installation of packages and tools (such as docker itself or git), or it can be an additional configuration, which depends on the node, the migration of files, etc. Exactly to solve such problems, many tools for automating remote machine configuration have been created, one of which is **Ansible**.
+When deploying an application on a node, whether in production or in a test environment, the machine itself must be prepared for the deployment.
+As you know, the Docker image contains all the necessary dependencies to run the application.
+However, there are still a number of parameters that require additional configuration or provisioning.
+These can include installing packages and tools (such as Docker itself or Git) or additional configurations depending on the node, migration of files, etc. Many tools have been created to automate remote machine configuration, one of which is **Ansible**.

-In the world of modern web applications it often turns out that a service that is available at one ip address was, for example, moved to another.
-In this case, the most acute problem is the manual reconfiguration of the communication channels of various application subsystems, allocated into separate services.
-This problem is solved by **Consul** performing *Service Discovery*, which allows you to automate the process of configuring communication channels.
+In the world of modern web applications, it often happens that a service available at one IP address is moved to another.
+The most pressing problem in this case is manually reconfiguring the communication channels of various application subsystems that are allocated into separate services. **Consul** solves this problem by performing *Service Discovery*, which automates the process of configuring communication channels.

 ## Chapter II